Google Street View privacy concerns: Germany

 In an April 2009 interview for the German magazine Focus, Google's Global Privacy Counsel Peter Fleischer remarked that "public opposition to Google Street View in Germany, though not hysterical, had been tougher than in any other country."
 On the same occasion he stated that the project has now been "essentially aligned with the concerns of data privacy advocates," and that "specific privacy tools would be developed for the German launch while imaging continues at the fastest possible pace."
 The option to have specific images removed would also apply for locations in Germany.

 German Foreign Minister and Vice Chancellor Guido Westerwelle said "I will do all I can to prevent it."
 However, Interior Minister Thomas de Maizière said that people should not get "hysterical" about the issue and called for "caution in introducing blanket rules allowing objections."

 As of October 2010, 244,237 German households have opted out from Street View.
 Google complied by blurring the facades on the corresponding Street View images.
 This procedure is misleadingly called 'pixelating' in Germany (German: 'Verpixeln').
+These photos were removed in July 2023 awaiting the publication of the 2022 images.

 In April 2013 Google was fined €145,000 for illegally recording information from unsecured wireless networks.
+On July 25, 2023, new Street View images were released (taken in 2022), including the 20 largest cities and many new areas were added.
+Despite that many areas are not covered in the first 2023 rollout, additions of many more areas as well updated 2023 imagery is scheduled to be published in the future.